push-based/ws-angular-basic-lv-080724/exercises/routing/routing_setup.md

 </details>

 The `MovieListPageComponent` in its first state should just do what the `AppComponent` did before.

 Please move (just the code, don't delete any component pls!!) everything related to movies (movie-list, favorite-widget, etc.) including the data-fetching from `AppComponent` to `MovieListPageComponent`.

+The `AppComponent`s class should be empty.
+The template should also be empty besides the remaining `<app-shell></app-shell>`.

 You can also safely remove all imports from `AppComponent`.